-The trustee is in charge of administering a trust in accordance with the terms of the trust instrument, Federal Law, and North Carolina Law.
+The trustee is in charge of administering a trust in accordance with the terms of the trust instrument, Federal Law, and applicable state law.
 The role of the trustee will vary depending on the type of trust, assets in the trust, and the needs of the beneficiaries.

 Common Trust Administration Duties:

 - Distributing funds to the beneficiaries on a regular basis

 - Approving/disapproving requests for funds from the beneficiaries

 - Keeping records and providing regular statements to the beneficiaries